 Fax: (815) 753-0814

-The School of Nursing offers a program of graduate studies leading to the Master of Science degree with a major in nursing that is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The School of Nursing offers a program of graduate studies leading to the Master of Science degree with a major in Nursing.
+The Master's degree in Nursing at Northern Illinois University is accredited by the Commission on Collegiate Nursing Education (CCNE).

 Graduates are prepared for an advanced practice role (family nurse practitioner, adult-gerontology primary care nurse practitioner, or adult-gerontology clinical nurse specialist) or for a role in nursing education.
 Advanced practice graduates are eligible to sit for national certification examinations.
 Nursing education graduates are qualified to teach at the baccalaureate or associate’s degree level and to serve as educators in healthcare facilities.